Nemo64/dbal-rds-data/README.md

-- The data api makes it possible to use a database in an aws hosting environment without the need for VPC's which are not that easy to set up, might cost money if you need internet access and slow down lambda function starts
+- The data api makes it possible to use a database in an aws hosting environment without the need for VPC's which are not that easy to set up, cost money if you need internet access and slow down lambda function starts
   (which you can run php on using custom runtimes like [bref]).
 - Your application does not need the database password in plain text.